CLTR 1000. Cultures, Societies, and Global Studies at Northeastern. 1 Hour.

 CLTR 4944.
 Cultural Engagement Abroad.
 4 Hours.

 Designed for a language-based Dialogue of Civilizations.
 Complements the intensive language course that students take while on a language-based Dialogue.
 Offers students an opportunity to obtain an in-depth knowledge of the contemporary culture(s) of the country of the Dialogue and how that culture differs from or is similar to contemporary American cultural values and practices.
 In addition to regular in-class lectures and activities, offers structured opportunities to engage in dialogue with businesspeople, scholars, educators, artists, government officials, journalists, students, senior citizens, and/or local residents about their perspectives on various topics and issues.
+May be repeated up to three times.

 CLTR 4983.
 Special Topics in Culture.
 4 Hours.

 Covers special topics in culture.
+May be repeated without limit.

 CLTR 4990.
 Elective.
 1-4 Hours.